The Wrong Stepmother (2019 Lifetime)

 Michael, who lost his wife a few years back, has been use to being a single dad to his two daughters until his new girlfriend Maddie comes along.
 Initially, Lily loves that Maddie is always there to lend a helpful hadn’t but as Lily gets to know her, she soon becomes suspicious of her.
 Does Maddie really care for them or is she willing to do whatever it takes to have a family of her own?

-At work, Michael gets asked on a date by his co-worker (Cynthia) and he declines.
+At work, Michael gets asked on a date by his co-worker (Cynthia), and he declines.
 She seems nice, not sure what his deal is and why he won’t date her.
 I guess he picked… THE WRONG STEPMOM!

 Ms. Vivica A Fox shows up is the guidance counselor of the school?
 She checks in with Lily and helps her with her college applications.
 Lily and Patrick (her friend, who I now hate because he has my name.) talk about picking a college.
 Lily wants to go to the college her mom when to.

-Later that night, Maddie shows up and Nicole (the younger daughter) is thrilled to have a friend.
+Later that night, Maddie shows up, and Nicole (the younger daughter) is thrilled to have a friend.
 The dinner goes, even when Maddie excuses herself from the table and snoops around the upstairs and installs nanny cams (yes, multiple.) around the house.
 Lily has come around to Maddie, despite finding her snooping through her phone.
 (Lilly calls Patrick to recap the dinner.
 He is just her friend tho!)

 Cynthia and Michael get along really well.
 On their way from a meeting, Michael tells her that they make a great team.
 He doesn’t tell her about him dating Maddie.
 She clearly likes him.
 When Cynthia stops by to drop off some papers while Maddie and Michael are drinking wine, Maddie aggressively introduces herself.
 Cynthia is hurt that Michael wouldn’t have told her.
-Lily stops Cynthia before she goes and tells her that she is concerned about Maddie and has a bad feeling.
+Lily stops Cynthia before she goes and says that she is concerned about Maddie and has a bad feeling.
 Cynthia promises to look into it.
 (She later finds out that Maddie stalked another family and her real name is Claire.)

 Maddie spends the middle half of this movie peaking over door frames and reviewing nanny cam footage.
 She is pretty stalkery.

-When Lily catches Maddie looking at her social media on her laptop she freaks out.
+When Lily catches Maddie looking at her social media on her laptop, she freaks out.
 Maddie insists that she was just trying to order a pizza.
-Michael sides with Maddie on this one and him and Lily have an argument.
+Michael sides with Maddie on this one and he and Lily have an argument.
 He just wants Lily to try to like Maddie because he might want to propose to her?
 Lily wants her dad to get a grip on reality.

 Ms. Vivica A Fox shows up again to remind Lily to work on her essay?!?!
 (WTF!)